TomekLeszczynski/Shadow-Boxing-App/README.md

 ```

-### 'Version control and tracking changes in the project':
+### Version control and tracking changes in the project:

 - I used Git for version control to organize the source code.
 - Repository link: https://github.com/TomekLeszczynski/Shadow-Boxing-App.